noctuid/dotfiles/README.md

 - 99% mouseless setup (1% is activity specific (gaming) or when feeling lazy)
   - Use of keyboard friendly programs (vim (or emacs/evil), pentadactyl, ranger, decent wm, and terminal programs)
   - When there is not an existing keyboard friendly solution, hack one together with macros or faking cursor movement and clicks
-- Navigation should be seemless and out of the way
+- Navigation should be seemless, out of the way, and essentially instantaneous
   - No extra time should be spent getting to the text you want to edit (vim and plugins like sneak, seek, easymotion, or ace jump, etc.)
   - No extra time should be spent getting to the the tabs, workspace, window, etc you want to (proper bindings for window manager, tmux, ranger, vim, firefox, etc.)
   - Use of context based mappings